Polynomial Expansion Rank Adaptation: Enhancing Low-Rank Fine-Tuning with High-Order Interactions¶

 Ablation Study¶

-| Configuration | Weight Update Formula | Avg.
-Acc. |
+| Config | Weight Update Formula | Avg Accuracy |

 |---|---|---|

-| LoRA (first-order only) | Eq.
-8 | 82.80 |
+| LoRA (First-order only) | Eq.8 | 82.80 |

-| LoRA + square terms only | Eq.
-10 | 87.48 |
+| LoRA + Square terms only | Eq.10 | 87.48 |

-| LoRA + cross terms only | Eq.
-11 | 86.83 |
+| LoRA + Cross terms only | Eq.11 | 86.83 |

-| PERA (square + cross) | Eq.
-9 | 87.38 |
+| PERA (Square + Cross) | Eq.9 | 87.38 |

 Key Findings¶

-- High-order terms yield substantial gains: PERA outperforms LoRA by 5 percentage points on LLaMA2-7B (82.61% vs. 77.61%) and by 14.5 percentage points on Qwen2.5-7B (88.29% vs. 73.80%).
+- Significant Gains from High-Order Terms: PERA outperforms LoRA by 5 percentage points on LLaMA2-7B (82.61% vs 77.61%) and 14.5 percentage points on Qwen2.5-7B (88.29% vs 73.80%).

-- Strong performance at extremely low ranks: PERA achieves 86.91% at \(r=2\) and 87.01% at \(r=4\), close to its best result of 87.38% at \(r=16\).
-This is attributed to polynomial expansion raising the effective rank upper bound from \(r\) to \(2r + C(r,2)\).
+- Superior Performance at Extremely Low Rank: PERA achieves 86.91% at \(r=2\) and 87.01% at \(r=4\), nearing the best result of 87.38% at \(r=16\).
+This is attributed to polynomial expansion increasing the effective rank upper bound from \(r\) to \(2r + C(r,2)\).

-- 10% data surpasses LoRA at full data: PERA achieves 83.07% on 10% of commonsense170K, exceeding LoRA's 82.80% on 100% of the data, demonstrating superior data efficiency.
+- Exceeding LoRA with Only 10% Data: PERA achieves 83.07% using 10% of commonsense170K data, surpassing LoRA's 82.80% trained on 100% of the data, demonstrating exceptional data efficiency.

 Highlights & Insights¶

-- LoRA as a special case of PERA: When \(\mathbf{h}=0\), PERA reduces to LoRA, providing not only theoretical unification but also justifying the progressive introduction strategy via zero initialization.
+- LoRA as a Special Case of PERA: When \(\mathbf{h}=0\), PERA degrades to LoRA, providing theoretical unification and justifying the progressive introduction strategy via zero initialization.

-- Theoretical rank upper bound improvement: LoRA's adapted weight rank upper bound is \(r_0 + r\); PERA raises this to \(r_0 + 2r + C(r,2)\).
-For \(r=16\), this increases from \(r_0+16\) to \(r_0+152\)—nearly a 10× improvement in theoretical expressiveness.
+- Theoretical Increase in Rank Upper Bound: PERA raises the rank upper bound of adaptation weights from \(r_0 + r\) to \(r_0 + 2r + C(r,2)\).
+For \(r=16\), this increases the capacity from \(r_0+16\) to \(r_0+152\), nearly a 10-fold theoretical improvement.

 Limitations & Future Work¶